yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This allows the player to fine-tune aspects of the scripts.
 1 turns the feature on while 0 turns it off.

-- basic_ai_long_duration is defaulted to 0.
-This turns on or off the Basic AI script using auto-long duration buffs.

 - script_dialog is defaulted to 1.
 This turns on or off hover text appearing when certain abilities are used in combat.

 - disabling_spells is defaulted to 1.
 This turns on or off the MOCore and MOSkald scripts using disabling spells.